iron-fish/website/docs/rpc.md

 ### `config/getConfig`

-Gets the configuration for a node
+Gets a subset of configuration values for a node

 #### Request